Wave Rock, York, Wildflowers and Aboriginal Culture Tour

 Wave Rock - one of nature's most remarkable creations

-Time to visit the native Wildlife Park or browse in the Antique Lace Collection
+Take time to visit the native wildlife park or browse in the Antique Lace Collection

-During wildflower season (Sep - Nov) roadside stops are made to view native wildflowers
+During wildflower season (September and October) roadside stops may be made to view native wildflowers

 Journey back to Perth passing endless farms and big horizons